publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s410.md

 >          The amendment made by paragraph (2) of subsection (b) \[amending this section\] shall be effective only if—

->             “(i) the Board of Directors of the Tennessee Valley Authority submits to the Secretary of Health, Education, and Welfare, and the Secretary approves, before July 1, 1957, a plan, with respect to employees of the Tennessee Valley Authority, for the coordination, on an equitable basis, of the benefits provided by the retirement system applicable to such employees with the benefits provided by title II of the Social Security Act \[this subchapter\]; and
+>             “(i) the Board of Directors of the Tennessee Valley Authority submits to the Secretary of Health, Education, and Welfare \[now Health and Human Services\], and the Secretary approves, before July 1, 1957, a plan, with respect to employees of the Tennessee Valley Authority, for the coordination, on an equitable basis, of the benefits provided by the retirement system applicable to such employees with the benefits provided by title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\]; and

 >             “(ii) such plan specifies, as the effective date of the plan, July 1, 1957, or the first day of a prior calendar quarter beginning not earlier than January 1, 1956.
 If the plan specifies as the effective date of the plan a day before July 1, 1957, the amendment made by paragraph (2) of subsection (b) \[amending this section\] shall apply with respect to service performed on or after such effective date; except that, if such effective date is prior to the day on which the Secretary approves the plan, such amendment shall not apply with respect to service performed, prior to the day on which the Secretary approves the plan, by an individual who is not an employee of the Tennessee Valley Authority on such day.

->         “(D) The Secretary of Health, Education, and Welfare shall, on or before July 31, 1957, submit a report to the Congress setting forth the details of any plan approved by him under subparagraph (B) or (C).”
+>         “(D) The Secretary of Health, Education, and Welfare \[now Health and Human Services\] shall, on or before July 31, 1957, submit a report to the Congress setting forth the details of any plan approved by him under subparagraph (B) or (C).”

     Amendment by section 105(b) of [act Aug.
 1, 1956, ch.
 836][/us/act/1956-08-01/ch836], applicable with respect to service performed after 1956, see section 105(d) of such act Aug.
 1, 1956, set out as a note under [section 409 of this title][/us/usc/t42/s409].